 It is extremely rare to get a compact and fast ultra-wide with this kind of performance in this price range.

-Check the price of the Samyang 18mm f/2.8 on Amazon.
+Check current price: Samyang 18mm f/2.8 on Amazon

 Rokinon AF 24mm f/2.8 FE (aka Samyang 24mm f/2.8) – SYIO24AF-E